 In defence John Ogborne, Richard Griffin and his wife Bridget stated that his grandfather Thomas Ogborne (father of the Thomas mentioned above) had acquired the property much earlier than 1591 and gave it to trustees for the use of his son Anthonie and Joanne his wife and another part to his son Thomas and his wife Bridget.

-It is thought possible that ancestors of Symon Ogborne who settled in Virginia in 1652 may be related to the Ogbornes involved in this case.
+It is thought possible that ancestors of John Ogborne & Wiliam Ogborne who settled in New Jersey in the 17th century may be related to the Ogbornes involved in this case.
+Symon Ogborne who settled in Virginia in 1652 is thought to have been a resident in Gloucester and could possibly be related to that family.

 A document in Latin was received with the papers received from the Public Record Office, and as the practice at that time was for depositions to be written in English, and the judgement of the Court in Latin, it was naturaly assumed that this was what the document would reveal.
 However a translation has now been obtained, which reads as follows: